Gabriel O. Sawakuchi, Ph.D.

 Senior Research Assistant

 Conor received his B.Sc. in Physics from Carleton University in Ottawa, Canada.
 Conor completed his M.Sc. in Physics at Carleton University under the supervision of Dr. Sawakuchi.
-Conor came to work at MD Anderson Cancer Center in Sept, 2013 as a research assistant under Dr. Gabriel Sawakuchi.
+Conor came to work at MD Anderson in Sept, 2013 as a research assistant under Dr. Sawakuchi.
 His research entails developing instrumentation for reading out fluorescent nuclear track detectors for use in radiobiological experiments.
+Conor also performs research on gold-nanoparticle radiosensitization.

 David B. Flint, B.Sc.

 In 2011, David began working in Dr. Sawakuchi’s lab at Carleton University, Ottawa, Canada, where he completed his undergraduate research project on the characterization of Al2O3:C OSLDs.
 David continued his work on the OSL project as a research assistant in Dr. Sawakuchi’s lab in the summer of 2012.
 David received his B.Sc. in Physics and Chemistry with a minor in Mathematics from Carleton University in the spring of 2013.
 He worked as a research assistant at MD Anderson from May 2013 to May 2014.
 He is currently a 1st year predoctoral graduate student in Medical Physics at the University of Texas Houston Graduate School of Biomedical Sciences.
 The current focus of his research is in the application of fluorescence nuclear track detectors (FNTDs) in live-cell imaging using confocal microscopy.

 Dal A. Granville, M.Sc.